alix-tz/phd/posts/013/index.md

 What happens with **peraire_D** is very interesting because it confirms that it is useful to compose a train set with examples of more difficult documents instead of only showing the ones that are easy to read!
 Now, the nice thing is that I will soon be working on a little experiment with my colleague Hugo Scheithauer where we will be able to measure the impact of the contrast between the ink and the paper.
 Stay tuned!

-*EDIT: I added the scores obtained by Manu McFrench alone.*
+*EDIT #1: I added the scores obtained by Manu McFrench alone.*

+*EDIT #2: I added a disclaimer at the beginning of the post.*

 [^1]: I used 2 images from B2 because one of them was extremely faded and I wanted to include some of these extreme cases in the dataset, and 2 images from B30 because it consisted of shorter lines (table of contents) which I found was interesting to include.